dsoageofheroes/libgff/README.md

 Some of the work is reversed engineered from the .gff others parts are scoured from resources on the internet.
 Sorry to all those I wasn't able to give a citation.

 `libgff` will provide two tools:
- * `libgff`: a C library for reading (and eventually writing) gff files.
+ * `libgff`: a C library for reading gff files with support for converting to modern formats.
 This include text, spells, images, maps information, video, and hooks for interfacing with GPL.
- * `gffmod`: a CLI tool for reading (and eventually writing) gff files.
+ * `gfftool`: a CLI tool for reading and extracting components of gff files.

 # Programming Guide